 America might be Babylon at times, but Hollywood and New York weren’t the real America, which was supposed to be a light on the hill.
 He didn’t portray Christianity as an alternative to the mainstream, but rather part of the correct state of mainstream America, a message that many Americans still cling to, and others passionately reject.

-As Grant Wacker writes in a recent book on Graham’s legacy (Billy Graham: American Pilgrim, Oxford University Press), Graham’s style changed over the years, moving from theatrical to more sober and subdued, as America went the other way, from the staid 1950s to the cacophonous 21st century.
+As Grant Wacker writes in a book on Graham’s legacy (Billy Graham: American Pilgrim, Oxford University Press), Graham’s style changed over the years, moving from theatrical to more sober and subdued, as America went the other way, from the staid 1950s to the cacophonous 21st century.

 Graham always said he was on a journey himself, awakening to issues of race and global poverty, and moving to more universal views on salvation, which didn’t win him many fundamentalist friends (who were never his key supporters anyway).
 He became more distrustful of politicians, more focused on social justice and crusaded against nuclear weapons.
 He ditched the talk of hellfire and anti-communism.
 In all this, his core message never changed, though.
 Central to the life of the believer is their relationship with Christ, which doesn’t go out of fashion.
 But how that relationship relates to, and how it is conveyed to, the wider world has changed, meaning Graham was a man of his time, a figure from a different age.